Fire and rescue services

 Services can be extremely limited in:

-Penalties for drug offences are severe and can include long prison terms.
+Penalties for drug offences are severe and can include long-term prison sentences.

 More information: